xvik/dropwizard-guicey-ext/guicey-eventbus/README.md

 ### Subscribers info bean

 Special guice bean registered and available for injection: `EventSubscribersInfo`.
 With it you can get active listeners and used event types.
-Reporting using it for console report.
+Reporting use it for console report.
 It may be useful for unit tests.

 As described above, internally it use reflection to access eventbus listeners map.